build-security/Deployment_Resources/terraform/pdp_ec2_module/README.md

 - A Security Group
     - A Security Group Rule for port 22/tcp
     - A Security Group Rule for each port / port range specified in variable `in_open_ports`
+    - Note by default TCP ports 80,443,22 are open to all ranges but can be limited via variable in_cidr_blocks

 ## Outputs